lydMor/NetworksPhyloCompMethods/README.md

 # Simulating continuously evolving traits on networks:
 2-SimTraits_Net.jl;
-tThis script details how to simulate continuous traits evolving on a phylogenetic network, extract relevant parameters and data for each simulation, and extract and output the major tree for each nework.
+This script details how to simulate continuous traits evolving on a phylogenetic network, extract relevant parameters and data for each simulation, and extract and output the major tree for each nework.

 # Simulating continuously evolving traits on trees, and estimating ancestral character states:
 3-SimTraits_Tree.R;
-THis script details how to simulate continuoulsy evolving traits from a set of given topologies with a given set of parameters; and subsequently extract, and collate relevant information.
+This script details how to simulate continuoulsy evolving traits from a set of given topologies with a given set of parameters; and subsequently extract, and collate relevant information.
 Then, it uses that information to perform ancestral character estimations, comparing those to known parameters, and outputs a single file detailing true states, estimated states, error, (etc.) for each topology-trait combination.

+3b-SimTraitsOnTrees.jl;
+This does the same as above, but in phylonetworks on Julia instead of R.

 *Note: This requires, as input, a dataframe in the form of: "TreeTopologies_ForSim.csv", in which one column contains the topology information, in newick text format, for all sampled topologies.